wlach/eideticker/README.md

 `src/tests/ep1/clock/index.html` (you have to run `./bootstrap.sh first to checkout the ep1 submodule before you can find this file).

-Writing your own tests is a matter of adding a subdirectory to eideticker as per the generic instructions, then creating/copying an HTML page of your choice, adding the relevant JavaScript code to start/stop the test as appropriate, and then making an actions.json file with whatever actions you want to simulate during
+Writing your own tests is a matter of adding a subdirectory to Eideticker as per the generic instructions, then creating/copying an HTML page of your choice, adding the relevant JavaScript code to start/stop the test as appropriate, and then making an actions.json file with whatever actions you want to simulate during